We have discussed previously the importance of data quality to business intelligence. I’d like to go a bit deeper on that topic here in this post.

 A MDM solution with a single point of entry and control reduces the risk of uncontrolled and unmanageable differences in master data.
 When data is cleansed upon entry, the data has a significantly better chance of remaining clean and synchronized across the enterprise, which results in better business intelligence.
 MDM solutions hold the single source of the truth across key business dimensions such as customers, vendors, products and locations.

 As your business intelligence strategy matures, investigate the potential need for and implementation of a MDM solution to better control the quality of the data and therefore the quality of your business intelligence solution.
 I encourage you to learn more about Oracle’s MDM solution, and if you have further questions or want to know more about this topic, email me.
-I’m happy to help.
+I’m happy to help and recommend you to visit this service page.

 MIPRO Consulting is a nationally-recognized consulting firm specializing in PeopleSoft Enterprise (particularly Enterprise Asset Management), Workday and Business Intelligence.
 You’re reading MIPRO Unfiltered, its blog.
 If you’d like to contact MIPRO, email is a great place to start, or you can easily jump over to its main website.
 If you’d like to see what MIPRO offers via Twitter or Facebook, we’d love to have you.